2014 Allsvenskan: Suspended matches

-The 2014 Allsvenskan season encountered serious incidents involving pyrotechnical items and supporter violence, with one match needing to be suspended.

 Helsingborgs IF vs. Djurgårdens IF

 The season-opening match at Olympia between Helsingborgs IF and Djurgårdens IF on 30 March 2014 was abandoned after 42 minutes of play, with the score at that time being 1–1.
 Djurgården fans invaded the pitch after reports that a Djurgården fan had died from injuries sustained in an assault outside the arena before the beginning of the match.
 The assault occurred at the Kärnan medieval tower.
 The death of the 43-year-old man was confirmed by the Skåne police.
 This was the first football-related death in Sweden since 2002, when IFK Göteborg supporter Tony Deogan was killed in Stockholm in a clash with AIK supporters.
-Another four people also sustained injuries in connection to the match.
-The decision was made to abandon the match.
-On 14 April 2014, the Swedish Football Association's (SFA) disciplinary committee decided that the match would not continue and that it would end with the score 1–1.
+Another four people sustained injuries in connection to the match.
+On 14 April 2014, the Swedish Football Association's (SFA) disciplinary committee decided that the match would not continue and that it would end with the score at the time of interruption, 1–1.
 According to the committee, the decision was taken in respect of the man killed.

 Two days after the death, a 28-year-old man from Helsingborg was arrested.
 On 16 June 2014, the Helsingborg District Court sentenced him to eight months in prison for assault and involuntary manslaughter.